-2. From the Programs menu start Adobe Acrobat Pro.
+2. From the Programs menu start Adobe Acrobat DC.

 3. Open the PDF file that you would like to have readable by a text reader like Balaboka or Natural Reader.

-4. On the top right choose Tools, and then Recognize Text.
+4. On the top lft choose Tools, and then choose Enhance Scans.

-5. Choose in this file or you can also do multiple files.
+5. Choose "In this file" or you can also do "In multiple files".

 6. Once the OCR process has finished save the file and replace the original file.